Lennox Head

 Lennox Head's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is relatively low at approximately 52% of the total population (~4,132 people).
-The most common medical conditions are asthma and arthritis, affecting 7.0 and 6.8% of residents respectively.
-74.3% of residents report being completely clear of medical ailments, compared to 63.3% across Regional NSW.
+The area has approximately 52% (~4,070 people) of its population with private health cover.
+Asthma and arthritis are the most common medical conditions, affecting 7.0 and 6.8% of residents respectively.
+74.3% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 Working-age residents have low chronic condition prevalence.
-19.1% of residents are aged 65 and over (1,523 people), lower than the 23.4% in Regional NSW.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+The area has 19.3% (1,515 people) of its population aged 65 and over, lower than the 23.4% in Regional NSW.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health